alexxiyang/shiro-redis/docs/README.md

 # cacheManager.keySerializer = $cacheManagerKeySerializer
 ```

-These 4 Serializers are replaceable:
+These 4 options that you can replace them with your cutom serializers:
 - cacheManager.keySerializer
 - cacheManager.valueSerializer
 - redisSessionDAO.keySerializer
 - redisSessionDAO.valueSerializer

 ## Configurable Options
+Here are all the available options you can use in `shiro-redis` configuration file.

 ### RedisManager